MapsPeople/docs/collections/_android/v3/index.md

 ---
+layout: start
-title: MapsIndoors for Android - Getting Started
+title: MapsIndoors Android SDK v3
+permalink: /android/v3/
+published: true
 ---

-This guide explains how to start using a MapsIndoors map in your Android application.
-Make sure that you have read the [prerequisites](../../#prerequisites).
+This guide explains how to start using a MapsIndoors map in your Android application using the MapsIndoors Android SDK v3.

 To benefit from the guides, you will need basic knowledge about: